mathanraj0601/http-server/README.md

    - JavaScript (JS)
    - Images (e.g., JPG, PNG, GIF)
    - And more! (depending on configuration)
- - Framework Build Support: Capable of build files of popular frameworks like Angular and React.
+ - Framework Build Support: Can build files of popular frameworks like Angular and React.

 ### Technologies:
 - C#